 Certstream server in Rust for real-time CT log streaming

 Drop-in replacement for certstream-server and certstream-server-go.
-Stream certificates via WebSocket, SSE, and TCP.
-Monitor 60+ Certificate Transparency logs with 50K+ concurrent clients.
+Stream certificates via WebSocket and SSE.
+Monitor 80+ Certificate Transparency logs with static-CT-API v1.0.0-rc.1 + RFC6962 support.

 What you get